 Canon recommends to use new genuine Canon cartridges in order to obtain optimum qualities.

-When you press and hold the button, the ink error message will close.
-Then the printer will resume printing as before.
+The ink error message will close when you press and hold the button.
+Then, the printer will resume printing as before.
 So don’t press the Cancel Printing button.

 So you can fix this ink error with the press of a button!
-To ensure it doesn’t become a recurring issue, make sure your printer’s printing with compatible OEM ink cartridges.
+To ensure it doesn’t become a recurring issue, make sure your printer is printing with compatible OEM ink cartridges.
 Check out this Windows Report article for further Canon printer tips.